 There is a tier system to help customers distinguish between the large number of businesses making and offering solar panels.
 A Tier 1 company invests heavily in Research and Development, uses automated manufacturing, is vertically integrated, (makes the PV cells, not just an assembler), and has been manufacturing for more than 5 years.
 Less than 2% of manufacturers are Tier 1.

-Beattie Energy is proud to offer high performance Tier 1 solar panels from Mitsubishi Electric and Yingli Solar.
+Beattie Energy is proud to offer high performance Tier 1 solar panels from Yingli Solar.

 These products tick all the boxes for performance, guarantees and support, and we believe they will deliver great value to our customers.